carlos-a-g-h/pysqlitekv/README.md

 #### The purpose of these classes

-Managing connections and cursors by hand can be a pain in the ass, so the idea with these classes is that they both handle a single cursor with a single transaction per connection, so that YOU don't blow your brains out
+Managing connections and cursors by hand can be a pain in the ass, so the idea with these classes is that they both handle a single cursor with a single transaction per connection, so that YOU don't have to

-A warning: don't use DBTransaction inside DBControl's context manager with DBControl's own connection.
-You have been warned, don't come back to me crying
+WARNING: Don't mix contet managers and resources of these classes

 ### Important concepts